 Title: The age participation gap in informal political activities exists in most countries

-Subtitle: Percentages for politically interest people
+Subtitle: Percentages of politically interested people

-Of course, both these numbers vary quite a lot from country to country.
-Some of the countries currently with the largest gaps include Austria, Bulgaria, Slovenia, Czech Republic, Estonia, Columbia, and Poland.
+Of course, both these numbers vary significantly from country to country.
+Some of the countries with the largest current gaps include Austria, Bulgaria, Slovenia, Czech Republic, Estonia, Columbia, and Poland.

 Here is the complete table of current individual country generation gaps.
-The global margin of error is 4.75%.
+The global margin of error is 4.75 percent.

 Data Viz #4